ginow/react-codevolution/README.md

 - React.memo has nothing to do with hook, used to check whether value has changed
 - Issue: React.memo thinks that parameter changed since the prop is a function which is not the same after rerender
 - so use useCallback, it will return a memoized version of callback function that only changes if one of the dependencies has changed

+### useMemo

+- To prevent unnecessary call of functions